 Ecobank Zambia, or Ecobank Transnational Inc., commenced banking operations in the country in 2009.
 The bank offers financial solutions to individual customers, businesses, and governments.
 It operates as a subsidiary of Ecobank Group, a leading pan-African banking conglomerate with 36 branches in Africa and more than four branches outside of the region.

 Incorporated in 1984 as one of the banks in Zambia, Indo Zambia Bank provides retail and corporate banking products and services across the country.
 The bank is a joint venture between the Government of India and the Government of the Republic of Zambia.
 It currently oversees 32 outlets, comprising 28 branches and four agencies.

-Investrust obtained its banking licensed and commenced banking operations in Zambia in 1996.
+Investrust obtained its banking license and commenced banking operations in Zambia in 1996.
 Formerly known as Investrust Merchant Bank Zambia Limited, the bank adopted its current name in 2002.
 It currently operates a network of 30 branches spread across major cities in the country and employs around 383 individuals.

 Total assets: ZMW 1.08 billion (2019)